- The World’s 5 Best Buddha Statues

 The World’s 5 Best Buddha Statues

 Unfortunately, funding for the project was threatened during the early years of construction.
-As a result, Hai Tong is said to have gouged out his own eyes to show his unwavering piety for the project.
-Although funding for the project was to be eventually restored, Hai Tong would die before its completion.
-The project was finally completed by the disciples of Hai Tong in 803 AD.
+As a result, Hai Tong is said to have gouged out his own eyes to show his unwavering commitment to the project.
+Although funding for the project was to eventually be restored, Hai Tong would die before it’s completion.
+The project was finally completed by the disciples of Hai Tong in 803 ACE.

 The Waters Remain Calm

-Ironically, the enormous amount of rubble that was deposited into the river during construction effectively calmed the waters.
-As a result, it made passage safe for ships that had long been plagued by the rough waters below.
-In present times, the view from the riverside cliffs is filled with serenity and the water remains calm.
+Ironically, the enormous amount of rubble that was deposited into the river during construction altered the flow of the rivers.
+As a result, it calmed the dangerous water and made passage safe for the ships.
+In present times, the view from the riverside cliffs is filled with serenity and indeed the water remains calm.

-The Leshan Buddha is 71 meters tall and it remains the biggest of the world’s large Buddha statues.
+The Leshan Buddha is 71 meters tall and it is still the most impressive of all the world’s large Buddha statues.
 Furthermore, it is the largest pre-modern Buddha statue still existing in the world today.
-In addition to these factors, the dedication of Hai Tong makes this my selection as the world’s #1 Buddha statue.
-This is surely one of the world’s best global travel destinations!
+Additionally, the unwavering compassion and resolute dedication of Hai Tong has changed the course of history and saved many lives.
+As a result, the Leshan Buddha Statue is #1 on my list of the world’s greatest Buddha statues.
+Plus, this is surely one of the world’s best global travel destinations!

 The Tian Tan Buddha is located on Lantau Island in Hong Kong.
-Construction was begun in 1990 and it was completed 3 years later in 1993.
-The Buddha is constructed entirely of bronze with a height of 34 meters and weight of 250 metric tons.
-The statue is the center of Buddhism in Hong Kong and it is a major attraction for Buddhists and also regular global travelers.
+Construction began in 1990 and was completed 3 years later in 1993.
+Furthermore, the Tian Tan Buddha is constructed entirely of bronze with a height of 34 meters and weight of 250 metric tons.
+The statue is the center of Buddhism in Hong Kong and it is a major attraction for local Buddhists and also global travelers.

 Additionally, it is located on top of a mountain and it is claimed that the statue can be seen all the way from Macau on a clear day.